 Richard Drew on photographing the "Falling Man" on 9/11

-Category: News & PoliticsVia: krishna • 6 days ago • 9 comments
+Category: News & PoliticsVia: krishna • one month ago • 9 comments

 After almost six decades as a photographer, Richard Drew has learned a basic rule: "That you can be two hours early, but you can't be a 60th-of-a-second late.
 In other words, if you're not there when it happens, you can't take a picture of it."